“What is THAT?” He shrieked, pointing at the x-ray.

 This would be worrying at the best of times, but since he was my radiation consultant and I was beginning ten rounds of cancer-zapping treatment to my rear end, I didn’t like where this was going.

-The nurse and I turned towards the lightbox in unison like synchronized swimmers, thankfully missing the nose pegs and glitter.
+The nurse and I turned in unison like synchronized swimmers (minus the nose peg and glitter) towards the lightbox.

 “It’s a tampon!” we shrieked.

 That poor dear man.
-Embarrassed and sheepish he buried his nose in his notes, muttered something about making appointment to start treatment the next week and made a swift exit.
+Embarrassed and sheepish he buried his nose in his notes, muttered something about making an appointment to start treatment the next week, and made a swift exit.

 Life isn’t fair and can stink like a week old tuna sandwich but it doesn’t have to be serious – the-whole-time.
 Laughing when all you want to do is scream is often a matter of perspective.

 Was my consultant’s inability to identify the white mouse shaped object nestled between the black and white outline of my hip bones a reason to mistrust him, stress out and demand a second opinion?
 Maybe.
 Or was it a gift of laughter between two women in an otherwise tense and undignified situation?
 I think so.

 Was the time I unwittingly showed up to an appointment commando style, lacking both undies and shame (yes, that happened for real) a cause for deep embarrassment and Oh-woe-is-me-ing, or a chance for a giggle with the cute young physicians assistant?

 And then there’s the time I stole a bra – now that’s AWK-ward!!
 Unless you laugh, fess up and look for what God might be teaching you.

 Don’t panic, I’m not saying everything can be made into a laughable, fun moment.
 Or we should fake a plastic fantastic smile across our face when we’re struggling to stay afloat.
 What I’m asking is this, can we be open to the possibility that although life might not be fair, it can be funny?